 Australian Customs and Quarantine

 Some products may require treatment to make them safe.
-Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Australian Quarantine and Inspection Service (AQIS).
+Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Department of Agriculture and Water Resources.
+For more detailed information about bringing in food, animals, plants, animal or plant materials or their derivatives visit www.agriculture.gov.au .

 You will be able to leave the restricted area and enter the Arrivals Hall once you have cleared Customs.
 Here you will find a number of retail and food outlets along with public telephones, an information booth and money exchange facilities.
 If you arrive on a weekend, you may like to exchange money here as most banks are not open on Saturdays and Sundays.